Certificate in Dietetics

-The array of clinical, community, and foodservice rotations will allow the intern to have a variety of experiences in dietetics, with a concentration in medical nutrition therapy.
-Interns will typically be given two weeks off during December/January, and one week off for Spring Break.
+Interns will be placed in rotations in the Greater San Francisco Bay Area.
+The array of clinical, community, and food service rotations will allow the intern to have a variety of experiences in dietetics.
+An intern’s interests in specific areas of dietetics will be taken into consideration when scheduling supervised practice rotations.
 Since this is an intensive program, interns should not expect to hold outside jobs or have other significant time commitments while enrolled in the program.

 Dietetics, Certificate — 24 units

 |NUTR 751||Seminar in Nutritional Assessment Across the Lifespan||3|